 10 January 1948: Arsenal 0 Bradford 1, FA Cup 3rd round.
 This was a shock as Bradford were then in Division 2, and Arsenal top of division 1.

 10 January 1970: Peter Marinello’s debut, and he scored.
-But it was his only goal in 14 as Arsenal endure 10 game run without a league win.
-It was a 1-2 away defeat to Man U and the start of four defeats in a row.
+But it was his only goal in 14 as Arsenal endured a 10 game run without a league win.
+It ended as a 1-2 away defeat to Man U and was the start of four defeats in a row.
 See Arsenal 1969/70.

 10 January 1998: Arsenal 2 Leeds Utd 1.
 Overmars scored both goals.
 It was the 22nd match of the second double season and the third in an unbeaten run of 18 games that led to the title.
 The second double: part 1, part 2, part 3.

 10 January 2004: Arsenal beat Middlesbrough 4-1 to go top of the league alphabetically with points, goals and GD the same.
 Arsène Wenger called it the performance of the season.
 The 21st league match of the unbeaten season

 10 January 2012: Luke Freeman sold to Stevenage.
 Although described by Arsène Wenger as a very interesting prospect he never played for Arsenal in the League and settled for a career in the lower divisions.